 3.1 Proximate Composition (%) of Pap Produced from Composite Flours

 The proximate composition of the pap samples was presented in Table 2.
 Showing the composition of the pap samples changed in response to the varying proportions of the three components used in the formulated mixtures.
 These variations can be attributed to differences in the chemical makeup of the individual flours employed in creating the pap blends.
-The inclusion of peanut and muskmelon in the pap samples led to a reduced moisture and carbohydrate contents but increased the ash, fat, fibre and protein.
+The inclusion of peanut and muskmelon in the pap samples led to reduced moisture and carbohydrate contents but increased the ash, fat, fiber and protein.

 Moisture content showed a variation in values ranging from 10.33 to 12.38 % with sample mix ratios (15:29:65) and (0:0:100) having the lowest and highest values, respectively.
 Significant differences occurred among some samples whereas sample ratios 2:15:38, 5:15:80 and 10:10:80 were similar.
 Obtained values from this study are in consonance to the reported values 9.74 to 10.87 % and 10.44 to 14.23 % by [21] and [22] for protein-enriched akamu and millet-egg-soybean composite akamu flours, respectively.
 The low moisture content reported in this study is within the acceptable limits for dry flour shelf stability of ≤ 12 % [23].
 These low values could be OP as a result of the drying method adopted in this research which is capable of preventing early spoilage when stored appropriately.